 You may be wondering “what exactly is cryoablation?”

 Well, it’s a form of immunotherapy that involves freezing a tumor directly with a thin needle.
 It works best when used for early stage cancer and is useful with immune-enhancing measures to reduce the risk of future metastasis.
 Cryoablation is so powerful that it can be used to generate strong immune responses which can lead to one of the most successful cancer treatments that exist, especially for patients with Stage III or IV cancer.
 Another important note is that combining cryoablation with other forms of immunotherapy enhances the overall success rate of the cancer treatment.

-Robert O. Dillman, Gary B. Fogel, Andrew N. Cornforth, Senthamil R. Selvan, Patric M. Schiltz, and Carol DePriest: Features associated with survival in metastatic melanoma patients treated with patient-specific dendritic cell vaccines.
+Reference: Robert O. Dillman, Gary B. Fogel, Andrew N. Cornforth, Senthamil R. Selvan, Patric M. Schiltz, and Carol DePriest: Features associated with survival in metastatic melanoma patients treated with patient-specific dendritic cell vaccines.
 Cancer biother radiopharm 26:407-15 (2011)

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.